Pentagon locked down after shooting at subway station

 “Multiple” people were injured, according to emergency workers, though details on the injuries were not available.

-Subway services were temporarily suspended and buses headed to the station were diverted to other stops.
+Subway services were temporarily suspended and buses headed to the station were diverted to other stops, the Washington Metropolitan Area Transit Authority.

 “The Pentagon currently is on lock down due to an incident at the Pentagon Transit Center.
 We are asking the public to please avoid the area,” the Pentagon’s security force said in a tweeted statement.